Connect to a Firebox with Firefox

 Add a Certificate Exception to Mozilla Firefox

-If you add an exception in Firefox for the Firebox certificate, the warning message does not appear on subsequent connections.
-You must add a separate exception for each IP address, host name, and port used to connect to the device.
-For example, an exception that uses a host name does not operate properly if you connect with an IP address.
+If you add an exception in Firefox for the Firebox certificate, the warning message does not appear when you connection to the Firebox again.
+You must add a separate exception for each IP address, host name, and port used to connect to the Firebox.
+For example, an exception that specifies a host name does not operate properly if you connect with an IP address.
 Similarly, an exception that specifies port 4100 does not apply to a connection where no port is specified.

 A certificate exception does not make your computer less secure.
 All network traffic between your computer and a Firebox remains securely encrypted with SSL.